 FAQs for new mentors & service providers:

 The new mentor is asked to attend the next SUBMARINER/Alliance pitching and match-making event.
 Travel costs can be covered by the Alliance+ project (Interreg BSR) based on availability.
 During the event, new cases and mentors have the opportunity to meet and build matches based on common interests and competencies, and new mentors are getting acquainted with the SUBMARINER Accelerator structures, tools and processes by trained mentors.
 Tools include the mentors’ forum and mentors handbook.
 Mentors are offered with the opportunity to create an online profile.
 See other mentors’ profiles here.

 No. However, you have to attend the matchmaking events (see Question 1).
 You also may need to organise physical meetings with your case(s).
 The exact form of communication will be arranged jointly by the case owner and the mentor.

 The Baltic Blue Growth Mentoring & Accelerator Programme is SUBMARINER Network permanent service to start-ups and SMEs and the product development expert’s group.
 Initially co-financed by the ERDF Interreg BSR project in Baltic Blue Biotech Alliance (2016-2019) and Alliance+ (2019-2021) projects, the Accelerator is by now increasingly financed through a mixture of funding streams raised through its own public and private members and supporters.
-So far, the Mentoring & Accelerator programme involves 60+ mentors and service providers, who have piloted their offer together with 26 cases between 29016-2019.
+So far, the Mentoring & Accelerator programme involves 70+ mentors and service providers, who have piloted their offer together with 26 cases between 29016-2019.
 Mentors are currently operating on a pro bono basis or are seconded by their organisations.
 Within the first 3 years Alliance project, all these cases had reached the next TRL, with numerous cases having gained new investors and/or having new products on the market.
 More information about the success of the project can be found in the Alliance brochure publication.